govindmehta/CodeReviewer/README.md

 🎨 Dark-themed UI with a smooth experience

-💡 Future Improvements
+💡 Future Improvements<br>
-🚀 Support for multiple languages (Python, Java, C++, etc.)
+🚀 Support for multiple languages (Python, Java, C++, etc.)<br>
-🚀 More advanced AI analysis (Security vulnerabilities, performance optimizations) 🚀 Save & Load code snippets
+🚀 More advanced AI analysis (Security vulnerabilities, performance optimizations)<br>
+🚀 Save & Load code snippets<br>

-🔗 Contributions, feedback, and improvements are welcome! 🎉 If you find this useful, don't forget to ⭐ star the repo! 🚀✨
+🔗 Contributions, feedback, and improvements are welcome! 🎉<br>
+If you find this useful, don't forget to ⭐ star the repo! 🚀✨